 Students are expected to comply with University policies regarding appropriate classroom behavior as outlined in the Code of Student Life.
 While students have the right to express themselves and participate freely in class, it is expected that students will behave with the same level of courtesy and respect in the virtual class setting (whether asynchronous or synchronous) as they would in an in-person classroom.
 Failure to follow behavior expectations as outlined in the Code of Student Life may be addressed by the instructor and may also result in discipline under the Code of Student Life policies governing E.5 Disruptive Behavior or E.6 Failure to Comply with University Directive.

 The University of Iowa prohibits all forms of sexual harassment, sexual misconduct, and related retaliation.
 The Policy on Sexual Harassment and Sexual Misconduct governs actions by students, faculty, staff and visitors.
-Incidents of sexual harassment or sexual misconduct can be reported to the Title IX and Gender Equity Office or to the Department of Public Safety.
-Students impacted by sexual harassment or sexual misconduct may be eligible for academic supportive measures and can learn more by contacting the Title IX and Gender Equity Office.
-Information about confidential resources can be found here.
-Watch the video for an explanation of these resources.
+Incidents of sexual harassment or sexual misconduct can be reported to the Office of Institutional Equity or to the Department of Campus Safety.
+Students impacted by sexual harassment or sexual misconduct may be eligible for academic supportive measures and can learn more by contacting the Office of Institutional Equity.
+Information about confidential resources and videos explaining these resources can be found on the Division of Diversity, Equity, and Inclusion website.

 Students are encouraged to be mindful of their mental health and seek help as a preventive measure or if feeling overwhelmed and/or struggling to meet course expectations.
 Students are encouraged to talk to their instructor for assistance with specific class-related concerns.
 For additional support and counseling, students are encouraged to contact University Counseling Service (UCS).
 Information about UCS, including resources and how to schedule an appointment, can be found at counseling.uiowa.edu.
 Find out more about UI mental health services at: mentalhealth.uiowa.edu.